jae960713/Narma-12Hole-probe-sensor-read-data/README.md

 Using Rpi to send data to server.

-User can see data chart in web server.
+User can see data chart in web server.(using flask)